lucahost/omi/docs/testing.md

 ```

 The `build_id` variable can be set to any build number from [Azure DevOps jborean93.omi](https://dev.azure.com/jborean93/jborean93/_build?definitionId=6&_a=summary).
-When set, the playbook will download the relevant libraries for each distribution and place them into `PSWSMan/lib/{distribution}`.
+When set, the playbook will download the PSWSMan nupkg from the run and place it into `build`.
-If you don't specify `build_id` it will just copy whatever libraries are already located in the repo to the Debian host.
+If you don't specify `build_id` it will just copy whatever files that are located in the localhost to the Debian host.

 You can also specify the following `--tags` to only run a specific component of the `main.yml` playbook: